mikaem/docker-fenics-recipes/README.md

     ./build_fenics.sh
     ./anaconda_upload.sh

-This creates a docker container with FEniCS installed.
-Furthermore, all packages built will be uploaded to Anaconda cloud.
-This is why you need to set the correct CONDA_USERNAME in the build_fenics.conf file.
+This creates a docker container with FEniCS installed as well as Anaconda.
+Furthermore, through `anaconda_upload.sh` all packages built will be uploaded to Anaconda cloud, which is why you need to set the correct CONDA_USERNAME in the build_fenics.conf file.
+For uploading you will be prompted for a password to anaconda cloud.

 If you want to create a final Docker image after building FEniCS, you should commit the changes after exiting the container.